lvlivingston/goalkr/README.md

 This project was created to help individuals adopt the same precision and focus as Fortune 100 companies.
 Set challenging objectives with measurable key results.
 Align these with a long-term strategy to create your personal roadmap to success.
 Bring the power of OKRs to your life, and empower your future.

 ###### What's an OKR?
-Short for [objectives and key results](https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/), OKRs are a proven goal-setting tool to hold you accountable, track your progress, and help achieve milestones that might seem "just out of reach".
+Short for [objectives and key results](https://www.forbes.com/advisor/business/what-is-an-okr-definition-examples/), OKRs are a proven goal-setting tool that holds you accountable, tracks your progress, and helps you achieve milestones that might seem "just out of reach".

 ###### How does it work?
 * **Accountability** - Write it down, regularly check-in, and grade your results to pivot when necessary